-The school district will retain records to document compliance with the requirements of the wellness policy.
+The charter school will retain records to document compliance with the requirements of the wellness policy.
 The records to be retained include, but are not limited to:

-- 1. The school district's written wellness policy. - 2.
+- 1. The charter school's written wellness policy. - 2.
 Documentation demonstrating compliance with community involvement requirements, including requirements to make the local school wellness policy and triennial assessments available to the public. - 3.
-Documentation of the triennial assessment of the local school wellness policy for each school under the school district's jurisdiction efforts to review and update the wellness policy (including an indication of who is involved in the update and methods the school district uses to make stakeholders aware of their ability to participate on the Wellness Committee).
+Documentation of the triennial assessment of the local school wellness policy for the charter school in effort to review and update the wellness policy (including an indication of who is involved in the update and methods the charter school uses to make stakeholders aware of their ability to participate on the Wellness Committee).